puppetlabs/puppetlabs-postgresql/README.md

 Sets the name of the database.

-Defaults value: The namevar.
+Default value: the namevar.

 ##### `encoding`

 Overrides the character set during creation of the database.

-Default value: The default defined during installation.
+Default value: the default defined during installation.

 ##### `istemplate`